Exploring the Who, What, When of Conference Room Pilots

 What is the difference between CRP and UAT (User Acceptance Testing)?

 They look very similar - and are very similar.
-In both case you're testing the process end-to-end with project team and subject matter experts in the system.
-The difference is the CRP happens during the design phase where you can still make some fundamental changes to the system if necessary whereas the UAT is during deployment where your primary aim is to validate the system and raise any bugs you find.
+In both cases, you're testing the process end-to-end with the project team and subject matter experts in the system.
+There are structural differences in each event concerning the size of the testing team and the organization of the tests, however, the main difference is that CRP happens during the design phase where you can still make some fundamental changes to the system whereas UAT is during deployment where your primary aim is to validate the system and raise any bugs you find.
 In both cases, it's good to try to break the system to expose any potential issues that an end user might encounter in production.
-As mentioned in the data section, the CRP data is typically a sampling of the client data whereas the UAT is the full client dataset.
+As mentioned in the data section, the CRP data is typically a sampling of your data (in part or whole) whereas the UAT is the full dataset.

 Related Posts